15 Life Coaching Tips Even Seasoned Coaches Forget

 Are you triggered by something personal that bubbled up in you while working with this client?

-Are you trying to control the direction of your coaching conversations at the cost of giving your clients what they really need?
+Are you trying to control the direction of the coaching conversation at the cost of giving your client what they really need?

 And if you find that you’ve done everything you could and things just don’t work out between you two, don’t hesitate to make the hard decision and…